kleinesfilmroellchen/spcasm/README.md

 ## Contributing

-See the documentation for developer information, including further information on how to build and configure spcasm.
+Thank you for considering contributing to spcasm!
+Help is always appreciated.

 You can contribute by:

 - implementing missing features from Asar or vasm
 - reporting and/or fixing bugs
 - writing documentation

+See the [developer documentation](doc/src/dev/README.md) for developer information, including further information on how to build and configure spcasm.

 ## Acknowledgements